kamisos3/holbertonschool-binary_trees/README.md

 ▶ Introduction

-This repository ▶contains a simple implementation of a binary tree data structure in C, showcasing various tree operations such as insertion, traversal, and deletion.
+This repository contains a simple implementation of a binary tree data structure in C, showcasing various tree operations such as insertion, traversal, and deletion.

 ▶ Table of Contents